Subscribe to the Moving to Portland Newsletter

 • Japanese Garden At the heart of a Japanese garden is harmony with nature.
 These peaceful spots in the Garden lend themselves to meditation and contemplation.
 The 5.5 acre Japanese Garden is composed of five distinct garden styles.
 View a video of the garden by clicking here.

-These are found all within a few blocks of each other and located at the far west side of Washington Park:
+These are found all within a few blocks of each other and located on the far west side of Washington Park:

 • Oregon Zoo The Zoo celebrated its 100th birthday in 1987.
 Packy put Portland on the map in 1962 when he made international news for being the first elephant born in the Western Hemisphere in over 44 years.